Close-up of an eye with fingers gently pressing the skin, indicating post-surgery care

 Fortunately, there are effective strategies to manage and reduce this swelling, allowing for a smoother transition to your desired results.
 With Dr. Andrew Frankel’s expertise in advanced blepharoplasty techniques, you can feel confident that your procedure is performed precisely, setting the foundation for a faster and more comfortable recovery.

-2. Using cold compresses and keeping your head elevated can significantly reduce swelling in the early recovery days.
+2. Use cold compresses and keep your head elevated to reduce swelling in the early recovery days.

-3. Avoid daily salt intake and stay hydrated to help flush out excess fluids and reduce puffiness.
+3. Limit salt intake and stay hydrated to help flush out excess fluids and reduce puffiness.

 4. Watch for signs like worsening swelling, severe pain, or vision problems, which may require immediate medical attention.